Al-Malikiyah: History

 As of 2004, Al-Malikiyah is the fifth largest city in Al-Hasakah governorate.

-Civil War
+Syrian Civil War

-As a result of the ongoing civil war, Al-Malikiyah is currently controlled by the AANES.
-On 21 July 2012, YPG forces reportedly captured Al-Malikiyah, which is located just 10 kilometers from the Turkish border, although another report stated that fighting was still going on in the city.
-On 22 July, it was reported that Kurdish forces were still fighting for Al-Malikiyah, and one young Kurdish activist was killed after government security forces allegedly opened fire on protesters.
-In November 2012, Syrian government forces withdrew from the city.
+As a result of the ongoing civil war, Al-Malikiyah is currently controlled by the Autonomous Administration of North and East Syria (AANES).
+On 21 July 2012, the ethnic Kurdish People's Defense Units (YPG) reportedly captured Al-Malikiyah, which is located just 10 kilometers from the Turkish border, although another report stated that fighting was still going on in the city.
+On 22 July, it was reported that YPG forces were still fighting for Al-Malikiyah, and one young Kurdish activist was killed after Pro-Assad government forces allegedly opened fire on protesters.
+In November 2012, government forces withdrew from the city.

 Kurdish-led authorities subsequently installed the "Dêrik prison" for captured Islamic State members in al-Malikiyah.
 In April 2019, the prison was the site of a major prison escape attempt by about 200 ISIL detainees, including several French jihadists.
 The breakout was foiled, however, and some prisoners were distributed to other detention centers.